The Breakdown Between Workgroups

 For example, an organization can integrate its invoice system with its customer management system to automatically track customer billing and send out invoices once a month.
-This removes the manual burden of checking every account and building invoices for each.
-It saves teams potentially dozens of hours every single month.
+This removes the manual burden of checking every account and building invoices for each, saving teams potentially dozens of hours every single month.
 Or, an association could connect its membership database with its public website.
 This would allow members to log in and manage their account profiles themselves, empowering the membership coordinator to focus on other priorities.

 Depending on the need, developers can build these using Representational State Transfer (REST), Simple Object Access Protocol (SOAP), or Remote Procedure Call (RPC).

 However, you can’t just write some code and go.
 Development teams need to put thought into how they structure the flow of data from one system to another.
 You must focus on consistency and build clear definitions for data the systems are sending and receiving.

 Focus on an intuitive data structure that works for all potential use cases.
 You don’t want to have to update your entire API to support minor changes or small user needs.
 Planning your integrations is key to successful custom integrations!
 Take some time to map out all potential needs from the API before you get started.

 When workgroups face issues with existing systems they can’t navigate around, they often resort to “Shadow IT.”
 They adopt off-the-shelf applications or sometimes even build their own systems to accomplish their goals and automate their processes.
 These systems often fall under the radar of IT and aren’t in compliance with the organization’s IT standards.
 My team and I often come across this issue during our consulting process.